 The cakes should be made in advance so they have time to cool completely.
-Best is to make the filling and the glaze when you are ready to decorate.
+The best is to make the filling and the glaze when you are ready to decorate.
 The cream can be made from coconut cream - the same process, just make sure the coconut cream, mixing bowl and beaters are super cold (put them in the freezer 15 minutes before your start).
-To make a full size cake (8in), double the quantity.
-If you make the full cake, baking time will change, leave for about extra 10 minutes, use the tooth pick test.
+To make a full-size cake (8in), double the quantity.
+If you make the full cake, baking time will change, leave for about extra 10 minutes, use the toothpick test.